mihirsavadi/choreChartTracker/README.md

 ### Software Notes

-For some reason the platformIO IDE makes it a pain to get its project linker to look at files in anything besides the /src and the natively handled libraries in /.pio/libdeps.
-This is why the /src directory here has all the source files that we wrote bundled directly together with main.cpp - not clean, but not a big deal either since there isnt a lot of stuff.
+Hardware rev2 moved to using a ESP32 Pico Kit development board.
+Organizing dependencies with this board in platform-io and getting simple things to compile was becoming a huge pain.
+So I moved everything to just use the stock arduino IDE.
+I have included the libraries used in ["software/choreChartTracker_rev2/otherlibrariesjustincase"](./software/choreChartTracker_rev2/otherlibrariesjustincase) just for the sake of portability.
+Be sure to install these libraries within your arduino IDE before attempting to compile.

 TODOS:

 - Integrate SD Card reader and logging functionality, which will wrap-up main software functionality.
 - Hardware Rev2: Make a simple wifi broadcasted server using the ESP32's wifi libraries.
 - Hardware Rev2: integrate code for the capacitive touch navigation buttons using the ESP32's touch libraries.
 Integrate this into the OLED code.

+Old Notes:
+- For some reason the platformIO IDE makes it a pain to get its project linker to look at files in anything besides the /src and the natively handled libraries in /.pio/libdeps.
+This is why the /src directory here has all the source files that we wrote bundled directly together with main.cpp - not clean, but not a big deal either since there isnt a lot of stuff

 ### Hardware Notes